ryanirl/data-analysis-projects/cell_instance_segmentation/README.md

 6. SkBr3
 7. SK-OV-3

-The extra data in the LIVECELL dataset will almost surely be utilized in training to acheive high scores on the Testing set, some ideas include:
+The extra data in the LIVECELL dataset will almost surely be utilized in training to acheive high scores, some ideas include:
-1. Combining the addition data from the SH-SY5Y cell line to the data in the Training set.
+1. Combining the addition data from the SH-SY5Y cell line in the LIVECELL dataset.
 2. First Training on the larger LIVECELL dataset then Transer Learning that model to the original training set.

 ---